Asenath Barzani: Life

-As Shemuel had no sons, he taught his daughter Torah and Talmud to prepare her as his successor.
+As Samuel had no sons, he taught his daughter Torah and Talmud to prepare her as his successor.
 According to Asenath herself, she did not learn any other craft, trade, or vocation, as she spent all her time learning Torah.
 She described her upbringing as such:

 I never left the entrance to my house or went outside; I was like a princess of Israel ...
 I grew up on the laps of scholars, anchored to my father of blessed memory.
 I was never taught any work but sacred study.

 Barzani married her cousin Ya'aqov Mizraḥi, who promised her father that she would do no domestic work and could spend her time as a Torah scholar.

 “And he [my father] made my husband swear that he would not make me perform work, and he did as he had commanded him.
 From the beginning, the Rabbi [Mizrahi] was busy with his studies and had no time to teach the pupils; but I taught them in his stead, I was a helpmate for him...
 [Begging for support for] the sake of Father... and the Rabbi... so that their Torah and names should not be brought to naught in these communities; for I remain the teacher of Torah...”

-The German Jewish ethnologist Erich Bauer, who included Barzani's letter without mentioning her name in his study of the Jews of Iraq in the early 1940s, was not convinced she could have composed such writing on her own.
+The German Jewish ethnologist Erich Brauer, who included Barzani's letter (without mentioning her name) in his study of the Jews of Iraq in the early 1940s, was not convinced she could have composed such writing on her own.

 After Barzani's father's death, her husband became head of the yeshivah in Mosul.
 He was so involved in his studies that she taught the yeshivah students and provided them with rabbinic training.
 Following Ya'aqov's death, the leadership of the yeshivah passed to her, and eventually, she became known as the chief teacher of the Torah.
 As neither her father nor her husband had been successful fundraisers, the yeshivah was always in financial difficulties, and Barzani wrote letters requesting funds in which she described her and her children's difficult situation.
-Her home and belongings had been confiscated, including her books, but she felt that, as a woman, it would be inappropriate for her to travel in search of financial support.
+Her home and belongings were confiscated, but she felt that, as a woman, it would be inappropriate for her to travel in search of financial support.

-In spite of the financial problems, Barzani's leadership of the yeshivah was successful: it continued to produce serious scholars, including her son, whom she sent to Baghdad, where he continued the dynasty of rabbinic scholars.
+In spite of the financial problems, Barzani's leadership of the yeshivah was successful.
+It continued to produce serious scholars, including her son, whom she sent to Baghdad, where he continued the dynasty of rabbinic scholars.
 Her few extant writings demonstrate a complete mastery of the Hebrew language, Torah, Talmud, Midrash, as well as Kabbalah, and her letters display not only learnedness but also a skill for lyrical prose.

 After her death, many Jews made pilgrimages to her grave in Amedi in the Kurdistan Region in Upper Mesopotamia, where her father is also buried.